-Empresa Mixta Ecosocialista Siembra Minera, S.A.
+Empresa Mixta Ecosocialista Siembra Minera, S.A. (“Siembra Minera”)

-In August 2016, we executed the Contract for the Incorporation and Administration of the Mixed Company with the government of Venezuela (the “Mixed Company Formation Document”) to form a jointly owned company and in October 2016, together with an affiliate of the government of Venezuela, we established Empresa Mixta Ecosocialista Siembra Minera, S.A. (“Siembra Minera”), the entity whose purpose is to develop the Siembra Minera Project.
-Siembra Minera is beneficially owned 55% by Corporacion Venezolana de Mineria, S.A., a Venezuelan government corporation and 45% by Gold Reserve and, in the event the settlement payments are not made by Venezuela, the parties will retain their respective interest in Siembra Minera.
+In August 2016, we executed the Contract for the Incorporation and Administration of the Mixed Company with the government of Venezuela (the “Mixed Company Formation Document”) to form a jointly owned company and in October 2016, together with an affiliate of the government of Venezuela, we established Siembra Minera, the entity whose purpose is to develop the Siembra Minera Project.
+Siembra Minera is beneficially owned 55% by Corporacion Venezolana de Mineria, S.A., a Venezuelan government corporation, and 45% by Gold Reserve.
+Although Venezuela is not current with its obligations outlined in the Settlement Agreement, the parties retain their respective interests in Siembra Minera.

 Siembra Minera is obligated to pay to the government a special advantage of 3% of gross sales and a net smelter return royalty (“NSR”) on the sale of gold, copper, silver and any other strategic minerals of 5% for the first ten years of commercial production and 6% for the next ten years.
-The parties also agreed to participate in the future price of gold, in accordance with an agreed upon formula resulting in specified respective percentages based on the sales price of gold per ounce.
-For sales up to $1,600 per ounce, net profits will be allocated 55% to Venezuela and 45% to Gold Reserve.
+The parties also agreed to participate in the price of gold in accordance with a formula resulting in specified respective percentages based on the sales price of gold per ounce.
+For sales up to $1,600 per ounce, net profits will be allocated 55% to Venezuela and 45% to us.
 For sales greater than $1,600 per ounce, the incremental amount will be allocated 70% to Venezuela and 30% to us.
-For example, with sales at $1,600 and $3,500 per ounce, net profits will be allocated 55.0% and 45.0% and 60.5% and 39.5%, respectively.
+For example, with sales at $1,600 and $3,500 per ounce, net profits will be allocated 55.0% − 45.0% and 60.5% − 39.5%, respectively.

 The PEA is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 The PEA only demonstrates potential viability and there is no certainty that the PEA will be realized, or that any production will be realized from the Siembra Minera Project.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 The potential viability of the mineral resources at the Siembra Minera Project have not yet been supported by a pre-feasibility or a feasibility study.
 The terms “mineralised material” and “material” are used in this summary to denote mineralised material above an economic cut-off grade on which the proposed mining and processing activities are designed to operate.
 It does not imply that mineral reserves have been estimated.

 We have considered initial plans for various on-site activities such as site clearing, construction of a temporary camp and warehouse facilities, drilling of dewatering and development drill holes, access roads on the property, opening of the quarry for construction aggregates and initial construction activities.
-We have evaluated initial proposals for a drilling program which will support the overall project development activities, water management wells, and test areas where additional resource potential is evident.
-Various geotechnical studies as well as environmental and social studies to augment and update previous work on the property.
-This work will support the generation of a pre-feasibility study for the small and large plant and generate an International Environmental & Social Impact Assessment (IESIA) for the support of the various operating and environmental permits that will be required for the Siembra Minera Project.
+We have evaluated initial proposals for a drilling program in support of the overall project development activities, water management wells, and test areas where additional resource potential is evident.
+Various geotechnical studies as well as environmental and social studies to augment and update previous work on the property have been considered which could support the generation of a pre-feasibility study for the small and large plant and generate Environmental & Social Impact Assessments (“ESIA”) for the support of the various operating and environmental permits that will be required for the Siembra Minera Project.
 The next phase of the Siembra Minera Project’s development is envisioned to include detail design work for the small cyanidation plant and related facilities along with the metallurgical testing to support the metallurgical process used in the plant.